-If these course locations are not suitable, you may request a Greens Inspector Course in your local Region or Division by filling out the request form here.
-Alternately you can contact the Greens Committee at email@example.com
+If the above listed course locations are not suitable, you may request a Greens Inspector Course in your local Region or Division, by filling out the request form here.
+Alternately you can contact the Greens Committee on email@example.com

 The test includes a short written paper, a Greens test and the procedures to be followed when carrying out a green inspection.
 The test does not contain advice on the maintenance of greens.

 This training is intended only for Greens Committee members inspecting greens.
 However, it is suggested that all Region and Division Greens Committees request their Green Inspectors undertake this training, which will be carried out by members of the Bowls Victoria Greens Committee.